 Major organ transplant means the undergoing of organ transplant from human donor to the life insured of one or more of the following organs:

 - kidney

 - heart

 - lung

 - liver

 - pancreas

-- small bowel
+- small bowel or

-- bone marrow.
+- the transplant of bone marrow.

 This treatment must be deemed the most appropriate treatment and medically necessary.
 The transplantation of all other organs or of any other tissue is excluded.